 The Things Stack uses your NwkSKey (NwkSEncKey in LoRaWAN 1.1) to decrypt LoRaWAN network-level payload.
 These session keys are only known to the Network Server and are never exposed downstream (to gateways) or upstream (to applications).

 The Things Stack uses the LoRaWAN AppSKey to decrypt the application payload, which is available in the JSON message.
 It is also possible to skip payload decryption in The Things Stack, and perform decryption later in your application pipeline.
-Select Skip payload encryption/decryption when registering a device to do so.
+See instructions on how to do it on an application level or on a device level.